 Although it looks unassuming on the outside, Marrakesh Moroccan Restaurant is an oasis of lively atmosphere.
-You sit on comfortable cushions on the floor, surrounded by beautiful Moroccan woven rugs, tapestries and silver urns.
+On a trip here, you sit on comfortable cushions on the floor, surrounded by beautiful Moroccan woven rugs, tapestries and silver urns.
 Dinner is a several-course feast eaten with your hands, which are bathed in warm water by the server before the meal starts.
 Lentil soup, salad and appetizers like B'stellela Royale, phyllo dough filled with ground chicken and spices, are followed by a main course (selections might include rabbit or chicken with apricots) and dessert of fresh fruit and aromatic mint tea.
 Belly dancers add to the fun five nights a week.
 Marrakesh is a restaurant where everyone always has a good time.

-The Pearl District—Portland at its urban best—is a great neighborhood for restaurant exploring.
+The Pearl District—Portland at its urban best—is a great neighborhood for exploring nearby restaurants.
 The Pearl Bakery is a cozy little café that turns out top-quality European-style pastries and artisan breads.
 The Danishes with seasonal fillings, chocolate and almond croissants, cornmeal pound cake, cookies, brownies and fruit tarts are all homemade and all excellent, as are the walnut and pecan rosemary panini loaves.
 Pugliese, silky-textured with a wonderfully chewy crust, is the bakery's signature bread.
 Ask for it with the caprese sandwich—locally grown heirloom tomatoes, fresh mozzarella, organic basil and balsamic vinaigrette—for an intensely flavorful summertime treat.
 When every table is taken at lunch you'll have to stand at the counter overlooking N.W.
 9th Avenue—but it's worth it.

 The Hawthorne District, a laid-back mix of hippie tie-dye and '70s retro, is one of the city's hippest areas—and the Cup & Saucer Café, on S.E.
 Hawthorne Boulevard a block west of S.E.
 37th Avenue, is one of the neighborhood's most popular meeting places, especially for breakfast.
 It's essentially a diner, which means small tables and cramped space, but it also has funky art (by local artists) on brightly painted walls and a real neighborhood vibe.
 The Cup & Saucer also is a bakery, and their lightly sweetened scones and vegan carrot cake earn raves.
 The tofu veggie scramble (with the option of free-range eggs), meat-free garden sausage, blueberry pancakes and breakfast burritos are all good.
 Caveats: There's street parking only, it's very busy on weekend mornings (be prepared to wait if you get there after 9 a.m.), and service is friendly but slow when the place is packed.